Financing With Tax-Exempt Bonds

 - 2% combined processing and financing fee on all construction to permanent loans.

-- Our pricing assumes a 30-year fully amortized loan; however, amortization periods up to 35 years will be considered on a case-by-case basis.
+- Virginia Housing pricing assumes a 30-year fully amortized loan; however, amortization periods up to 35 years will be considered on a case-by-case basis.

-- A $10,000 application fee must be submitted with the loan application.
-This is inclusive of the processing fee and is non-refundable.
+- A $10,000 non refundable application fee must be submitted with the loan application.
+This fee will be applied toward the processing fee if the loan request is approved.

 - All loans are non-recourse.